[Lesson 10] << [Contents] >> [Lesson 12]

 Obesity = BMI of 30 or greater

-To calculate your BMI, you don’t have to consult your doctor, you can simply use a calculator or a DIY computer program, this is exactly what we are showing you here.
-The BMI calculator is a Visual Basic program that can calculate the body mass index or BMI of a person based on his or her body weight in kilogram and the body height in meter.
-BMI can be calculated using the formula weight/( height )^2, where weight is measured in kg and height in meter.
+To calculate your BMI, it is not necessary to consult a doctor, you can simply use a calculator or a DIY computer program instead.
+In this example, we will show you how to create a BMI calculator.
+The BMI value can be calculated using the formula weight/( height )^2, where weight is measured in kg and height in meter.
 If you only know your weight and height in lb and feet, then you need to convert them to the metric system.

 Private Sub Button1_Click(ByVal sender As System.Object, ByVal e As System.EventArsgs) Handles Button1.Click Dim height, weight, bmi As Single height = TextBox1.Text weight = TextBox2.Text bmi = (weight) / (height ^ 2) Label4.Text = bmi End Sub